carlosdiaz/flask-graphql-react-todos/README.md

 # flask-graphql-react-todos
-Small app with reactjs and python flask, graphql in the banck end
+Small application with reactjs/material UI for the Front End Python flask, Ariadne and Graphql in the back end.